 The Bronson Court Complex is undergoing a 3 Phase Site Upgrade.
-Phase l is to replace all of the old roofs on the building due to deficiencies.
-Phase ll will be to reside all of the buildings, add new porches and decks, provide upgraded CATV service and some new sidewalks.
+Phase I involved replacement all of the old roofs on the building due to deficiencies.
+Phase II included reside all of the buildings, add new porches and decks, provide upgraded CATV service and some new sidewalks.
+This project is estimated to be completed by early 2025.
 This project is part of the 'Changing the Face of Public Housing Initiative'.
 Better quality products will be used, and different colors of siding will be incorporated for a nicer curb appeal look.
-Phase III will complete the project with landscaping, balance of sidewalks, courtyard with gazebos, picnic tables and grills, new light poles around the complex and light fixtures on the buildings.
+Phase Ill will complete the project with landscaping, balance of sidewalks, courtyard with gazebos, picnic tables and grills, new light poles around the complex and light fixtures on the buildings.